How to Wake Up Happy Every Day, According to a Laughter Therapist

 Whether your activism is simple and local, like volunteering for an hour a week at an animal shelter, or is on a larger scale, it will bring you a strong sense of purpose, which the world's most positive people all possess.

 Or a puppy, if that's more your speed.
-"Pets provide a great source of entertainment and joy," says Shore.
+"Pets provide a great source of entertainment and joy," Shore says.
 In fact, studies show that our blood pressure physically lowers when we pet and play with our animals.
-"They make us feel connected and have a very calming effect," Shore explains.
-"They make us smile and laugh; plus, your dog doesn't care what your hair looks like when you wake up in the morning or if you wear the same outfit two days in a row."
+"They make us feel connected and have a very calming effect," Shore says.
+"They make us smile and laugh, plus, your dog doesn't care what your hair looks like when you wake up in the morning or if you wear the same outfit two days in a row."

-"Did I mention Netflix??" says Shore.
+"Did I mention Netflix?"
+Shore says.
 Becoming a happy person doesn't have to be a serious process.
 In fact, at the end of the day, Shore recommends doing whatever it takes to keep yourself laughing as much as possible.
-"Laugh often; laugh a lot," she says.
+"Laugh often and laugh a lot," she says.
 While everyone else is going to see Manchester by the Sea, stay home and watch Bridesmaids.
-"Find the funny in the most ordinary of places," says Shore.
+"Find the funny in the most ordinary of places," Shore says.
 "Choose levity in your life.
 It's a positive coping mechanism."